JorgePe/DIY-PU-Sensor/README.md

-xHow to make your own sensor compatible with LEGO(TM) Powered Up
+How to make your own sensor compatible with LEGO(TM) Powered Up

 [![Custom LEGO Powered Up Sensor Switch with MyOwnBricks and ESP32](http://img.youtube.com/vi/7tQd6HiykZE/0.jpg)](https://youtu.be/7tQd6HiykZE "Custom LEGO Powered Up Sensor Switch with MyOwnBricks and ESP32")